redenmer/project_1_335/README.md

 + project1_starter.py
 + output.txt

+### Step by step on what you want to do for the best results:

 1. First thing you want to do is input person 1's schedule
 2. Input Person 1's Clock-in and Clock-out time
 3. The desired length for the meeting in terms of minutes